LoukaDOZ/AI-algorithms/wordle_solver/README.md

 # Wordle solver

-AI that solves the wordle game using a bank of 7980 (french) words previously sorted by effectivness with the Information Theory.
+AI that solves the (french) [Wordle](https://wordle.louan.me/) game using a bank of 7980 (french) words previously sorted by effectivness with the Information Theory.

 Information Theory inspirations :
 - [ScienceEtonnante](https://www.youtube.com/watch?v=iw4_7ioHWF4)